CopernicaMarketingSoftware/Documentation/SMTPeter/introduction.md

 tells you how to connect to SMTPeter and what the different options are.

 Although there are two APIs, both APIs fully support all of SMTPeter's options.

+## Want to use SMTPeter?

+Are you just as excited about SMTPeter as we are and cannot wait to start using it?
+You can read how you can get a license and cost over [here](copernica-docs:SMTPeter/license-and-billing "License & Billing").